Measuring LLM Trust Allocation Across Conflicting Software Artifacts: Approach

-where $\text{MUT}$ is the method under test, $\sigma$ is the method signature, $D$ is the Javadoc, and $\tau_{\text{prefix}}$ is the test setup prefix.
-Most samples (419 of 456) additionally include a reference assertion $O_{\text{ref}}$, either a value-checking assertion or an expected-exception block.
-We use $O_{\text{ref}}$ only as an annotation for perturbation construction and optional sanity checks; it is not the prediction target of this work. \ignore{Some samples additionally include a reference assertion $O_{\text{ref}}$.
-We use $O_{\text{ref}}$ only as an annotation for perturbation construction and optional sanity checks; it is not the prediction target of this work.}
+where $M_i^v$ is the method under test (MUT), $\sigma_i$ is its signature, $J_i^v$ is the Javadoc, and $\tau_i$ is the test prefix.
+Only the MUT and Javadoc vary across perturbations; the signature and test prefix remain fixed.
+A reference assertion $O_i$ is available for 419 of the 456 bundles and is used only for \textit{perturbation construction and sanity checking}.
+It is neither shown to the model nor treated as a prediction target.

-\paragraph{Reasoning trace.} Let $\mathcal{R}$ be the space of structured input-quality traces.
-We define artifact-level trust as the model’s explicit allocation of reliability across the artifacts in an input bundle, operationalized through per-artifact assessments, inconsistency judgments with affected-artifact attribution, and source prioritization.
-Each trace $r \in \mathcal{R}$ is